nicholaslantz/MandelbrotVisualizer/README.md

 * wasd, hjkl, or arrow keys to move in the appropriate direction
 * e to zoom in
 * q to zoom out
+* r to reset viewing frame
+  * This is useful for when you get lost or you bork your viewing frame because doubles don't have infinite precision.